Modern Books & Manuscripts Collection

 The Emily Dickinson

 The Houghton Library is renowned internationally for its holdings of the papers of nineteenth-century American writers, and many would say that the jewel in that crown is the Emily Dickinson Collection.
-Preserving more than 700 autograph poems, and some 300 letters, by Emily Dickinson, it is the largest Dickinson collection in the world, including additionally such treasures as the poet’s Herbarium; the writing table and chair from her bedroom in Amherst, at which she wrote much of her poetry; the family library, including the poet’s Bible, and books by the Brontës, the Brownings, George Eliot, Emerson, Shakespeare, and more; and family papers that provide insight into the context of the poet’s life and work.
+Preserving more than a thousand autograph poems, and some 300 letters, by Emily Dickinson, it is the largest Dickinson collection in the world, including additionally such treasures as the poet’s Herbarium; the writing table and chair from her bedroom in Amherst, at which she wrote much of her poetry; the family library, including the poet’s Bible, and books by the Brontës, the Brownings, George Eliot, Emerson, Shakespeare, and more; and family papers that provide insight into the context of the poet’s life and work.

 The heart of the collection is the forty hand-sewn manuscript books, or fascicles, into which the poet copied her poems (Houghton MS Am 1118.3).
 These "copies of record" for the poem show the alternate word choices Dickinson might make as she copied these poems to send to friends.
 Unfortunately, these fascicles were disbound by the poet’s earliest editors, and none survive as Dickinson left them, although in a few cases the thread used to sew the folded sheets together does survive.
 The collection also contains many poems on loose sheets, never sewn into fascicles; poems sent to friends and family, particularly to her sister-in-law Susan and her nephews and niece; and many letters, principally to members of her family.